Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/flash_memory_layout/flash_layout/src/flash_layout.rst

 .. note::

    The RTL8720EA series and RTL8710EC series do not have DSP, and the address from 0x0840_0000 to 0x086F_FFFF is reserved.
-Refer to Section :ref:`Series Comparison <ameba_soc_family>` for more details of different series.
+Refer to Section :ref:`Products <products>` for more details of different series.

 .. figure:: ../figures/flash_layout.svg
    :scale: 125%